 a.
 Plan ahead and be aware of the dates of all examinations and other course obligations;

 b.
 Advise the Faculty member that they will be seeking accommodation to observe a recognized religious holiday and make a request in writing within the first three weeks of the semester and prior to the date of assessment that falls on the religious holiday.
 Exceptions based on extenuating circumstances must be approved by the Chair.

 Use of Time between Classes

-Students are encouraged to use breaks between classes for personal needs (food, washroom, phone calls, emails etc.) but also for group work, studying, connecting with faculty, field placement supervisors, etc.
+Students are encouraged to use breaks between classes for personal needs (food, washroom, phone calls, emails, etc.) but also for group work, studying, connecting with faculty, etc.

-- Faculty are responsible to advise as to the material permitted in the testing room.
-Personal items and learning materials will be left in an area identified by the faculty.
+- Faculty is responsible for advising students as to the material permitted in the testing room.
+Personal items and learning materials will be left in an area identified by the Faculty.

 - Faculty will advise as to the seating arrangements of students.

 - During open book tests, students must bring their own course materials (books, notes, Learning Packages, etc.) for individual use only.
 Students may not share any of these materials.
 Electronic devices, such as, iPods, text messaging, cell phones, translators, will not be permitted.